naoufal/react-native-touch-id/README.md

 On Android you can customize the title and color of the pop-up by passing in the **optional config object** with a color and title key to the `authenticate` method.
 Even if you pass in the config object, iOS **does not** allow you change the color nor the title of the pop-up. iOS does support `passcodeFallback` as an option, which when set to `true` will allow users to use their device pin - useful for people with Face / Touch ID disabled.
 Passcode fallback only happens if the device does not have touch id or face id enabled.
 Android allows running the authentication in background mode without the pop-up.
+When the background mode is active, use `TouchId.onError` to catch authentication errors.

 Error handling is also different between the platforms, with iOS currently providing much more descriptive error codes.